English trust law: Charitable trusts

-Charitable trusts are a general exception to the rule in English law that trusts cannot be created for an abstract purpose.
+Charitable trusts are a general exception to the rule in English law that express trusts must be created for people and not purposes.
 The meaning of a charity has been set in statute since the Elizabethan Charitable Uses Act 1601, but the principles are now codified by the Charities Act 2011.
-Apart from being capable of not having any clear beneficiaries, charitable trusts usually enjoy exemption from taxation on its own capital or income, and people making gifts can deduct the gift from their taxes.
-Classically, a trust would be charitable if its purpose was promoting reduction of poverty, advancement of education, advancement of religion, or other purposes for the public benefit.
-The criterion of "public benefit" was the key to being a charity.
-Courts gradually added specific examples, today codified in the CA 2011 section 3, section 4 emphasises that all purposes must be for the "public benefit".
-The meaning remains with the courts.
+Apart from being capable of not having any clear beneficiaries, charitable trusts can enjoy exemption from taxation on its own capital or income, and people making gifts can deduct the gift from their taxes, depending on the circumstances.

+The CA 2011 section 3, section 4 emphasises that all purposes must be for the "public benefit".
+The meaning of this is determined by the courts.
 In Oppenheim v Tobacco Securities Trust the House of Lords held that an employer's trust for his employees and children was not for the public benefit because of the personal relationship between them.
 Generally, the trust must be for a "sufficient section of the public" and cannot exclude the poor.
-However it is often unclear how these principles are applicable in practice.

 Because beneficiaries can rarely enforce charitable trustee standards, the Charities Commission is a statutory body whose role is to promote good practice and pre-empt poor charitable management.